 Second Baby Guilt

-‘THOUGHT’ being the keyword, folks.
-We did the deed on July 3rd, the day before I left, and one week later I KNEW.
-Having been through a series of interesting ailments throughout my life and struggling with an autoimmune disorder that frequently strikes with a vengeance, I am particularly aware of the goings-on inside my body…so I.just.knew.
-Two weeks later, I saw the first of multiple pregnancy tests. (only 4 this time! last time it was 9!)
-Husband was shocked, but should he have been?
+‘THOUGHT’ is the keyword, folks.
+We did the deed on July 3rd, the day before I left, and one week later, I KNEW.
+Through a series of interesting ailments throughout my life and struggling with an autoimmune disorder that frequently strikes with a vengeance, I am particularly aware of the goings-on inside my body.
+So I just knew.
+Two weeks later, I saw the first of multiple pregnancy tests (only 4 this time! last time, it was 9!).
+My husband was shocked, but should he have been?
 Probably not.

-I cried. and cried. and cried some more.
-And let me be dead honest here, they weren’t tears of joy.
-In fact, they weren’t tears of joy for some time and that PAINS me to write because I would never want this new baby to think that they weren’t wanted.
-Of course I should have been ECSTATIC about this new little life, the growing of our little tribe, the partner-in-crime for Fischer.
+I cried.
+And I cried.
+And I cried some more.
+Honestly, they weren’t tears of joy.
+They weren’t tears of joy for some time, which PAINS me to write.
+I would never want this new baby to think they weren’t wanted.
+Of course, I should have been ECSTATIC about this new little life, the growing of our little tribe, the partner-in-crime for Fischer.
 But I couldn’t get over the feeling of loss that seems to go hand-in-hand with this addition.
 Funny, right?
 Adding and losing at the same time… it’s not supposed to work that way.

-BUT, and they’ve both been emphatic with this BUT, your heart will swell all over again and you won’t be able to imagine life without BOTH little loves.
+They’ve both been emphatic with this, BUT your heart will swell all over again, and you won’t be able to imagine life without BOTH little loves.

 So, where does that leave me?

-It took us a few weeks to begin telling people we were expecting again.
-Our friends and family were obviously so excited for us, but I wanted to be excited too and didn’t want to fake it.
-So, until I had begun to reconcile my feelings we kept the news close.
-At 6 weeks and 4 days we had our first prenatal appointment and (thankfully) heard the heart beat.
-I was able to capture this on video and even got Fischer to say “Baby” at the exact right moment.
-I think it was after this that my heart started to make a turn and I actively began to imagine life as 4 instead of 3.
+It took us a few weeks to tell people we were expecting again.
+Our friends and family were obviously so excited for us.
+I wanted to be excited, too and didn’t want to fake it.
+So, we kept the news close until I had begun to reconcile my feelings.
+We had our first prenatal appointment at 6 weeks and 4 days and (thankfully) heard the heartbeat.
+I captured this on video and even got Fischer to say “Baby” at the exact right moment.
+I think it was after this that my heart started to turn, and I actively began to imagine life as a family of four instead of three.

-At our next appointment I was by myself and got to see an amazing ultrasound of a very, VERY active little Brussels Sprout (the current size) and guess what?
+At our next appointment, I was by myself and saw an amazing ultrasound of a very, VERY active little Brussels Sprout (the current size).
 I cried like a baby.
 This time they were tears of JOY.
-I sent the video to husband first, then to quite a few other people and they all shared in the happiness and welcomed anticipation I felt and continue to feel.
+I sent the video to my husband first, then to quite a few other people, and they all shared in the happiness and welcomed anticipation I felt and continue to feel.

-And then there’s this; how can I feel THAT guilty when I know how much spoiling will be done between now and March?
-Let’s hope Fischer doesn’t end up TOO rotten at the end of this because I see a lot of trips to the zoo/museums/toy store/ice ceam shop/pet store/etc. in his future!
+And then I wonder how I can feel THAT guilty when I know how much spoiling will be done between now and March.
+Let’s hope Fischer doesn’t end up TOO rotten at the end of this because I see a lot of trips to the zoo, museums, toy stores, ice cream shops, pet stores, and more in his future!

 So, THANK YOU, friends, for letting me vent and share this.
 Again, it was a struggle for a lot of reasons.
-As mom’s we are supposed to be “super human”, right?
-And super humans don’t harbor these types of feelings.
-But, well, we AREN’T super human and we DO have a huge range of emotions, each one as valid as the next.
-If you’re in the same boat as me let yourself go through it.
-The grief, the excitement, the anxiety..all of it..because it’s 100% normal.
+As moms, we are supposed to be “superhuman,” right?
+And superhumans don’t harbor these types of feelings.
+But, well, we AREN’T superhuman and have a vast range of emotions, each as valid as the next.
+If you’re in the same boat as me, let yourself go through it.
+The grief, the excitement, the anxiety.
+All of it because it’s 100% normal.